 Please be aware that some areas of the garden, including the glasshouses and maze, are currently closed to ensure safe social distancing.
 We have also implemented one way systems in some areas.

 To enable safe social distancing, visits to the farmyard and playground are limited to three hours, and tickets are available for either 10am or 1.30pm.
-We have temporarily suspended the tractor trailer tours and animal handling sessions, and no food or drink can be consumed in the playground.
+We have temporarily suspended the tractor trailer tours and animal handling sessions, closed indoor areas and no food or drink can be consumed in the playground.

 Car park tickets must be booked online; no tickets will be available to purchase on site at Chatsworth.
 Anyone arriving without a ticket will not be able to access the car parks.